-Today we’re going to find out what time of day and day of the week people are people are coming to your website and why that matters.
+Today we’re going to find out what time of day and day of the week people are coming to your website and why that matters.

 I’ve got a few other examples in the video here: